Search Railroad Sites For:

 A washout from that wild Friday night weather we all lived through.

-A lot of water washed a lot of the dirt from underneath the tracks.
+A lot of water had washed copious amounts of dirt from underneath the tracks

 A close up of something you don't see every day.

-The ties keep the track together as they hang in the air.
+It was just the ties that kept the track together as they hung in the air.